 - Surgery to remove as much of the tumor as possible.

 - For tumors that are only at the top of the bladder: Surgery (wide local excision) is done.

 - Chemotherapy and radiation therapy are given first to shrink the tumor.
-A biopsy is done and if cancercells remain, surgery to remove the tumor is done.
+If cancer cells remain after chemotherapy and radiation therapy, the tumor is removed by surgery.
 Surgery may include removal of the prostate, part of the bladder, or pelvic exenteration without removal of the rectum.
 (This may include removal of the lower colon and bladder.
 In girls, the cervix, vagina, ovaries, and nearby lymph nodes may be removed).

-Rhabdomyosarcoma of the vagina, vulva, or uterus
+Rhabdomyosarcoma of the vulva, vagina, uterus or ovary

 - A clinical trial of new combinations of anticancer drugs, with and without targeted therapy (monoclonal antibody).